spc476/a09/README.txt

 		This specifies the number of data bytes per line.
 Valid values are 1 to 252, with 34 being the default.

+	-Z

+		The default is that if the number of NUL (0) bytes written by the RMB and ALIGN is 6 bytes or more, then a new record will be written (this saves the output size and could lead to faster loading).
+If you want the NUL bytes in the output, specify this flag.

 The BASIC backend

 	-C line